What You Need to Know About Citalopram Overdose

 Beating citalopram addiction or dependency can be a long and challenging road.
-At Zinnia Healing, our treatment programs are always based on the latest substance abuse research.
-We focus on developing new coping skills, so people learn how to enjoy life again.
+At Zinnia Health, our treatment programs are always based on the latest substance abuse research.
 Call our helpline 24/7 at (855) 430-9439.
 We work with most insurance/healthcare providers.

 What Increases the Risk of a Citalopram Overdose?